facebookresearch/seamless_communication/src/seamless_communication/inference/README.md

 ### Installation

 Manually install demucs:

 pip install git+https://github.com/facebookresearch/demucs#egg=demucs

 ### Usage

-To utilize Demucs for denoising audio, instantiate the Transcriber class and optionally the DenoisingConfig class with desired configuration.
+To utilize Demucs for denoising audio, instantiate the Transcriber class and optionally the DenoisingConfig class with desired configuration. 'denoise' parameter is False by default, and needs to be set to True to use denoising.

 ```
 import torch